 It’s possible that you’ll hit a jackpot on your first spin and make some money without ever spending a cent.
 However, the way these deals are designed, you’re likely to lose the bonus before clearing it or only walk away with a trivial amount of cash.

 That isn’t to say they’re not worthwhile, however.
 In effect, you’re getting paid to try out the casino, even if you’re not getting paid very much.
 If you were planning on shopping around anyway, there’s no real reason not to take advantage of every no deposit offer available in your state.

 Once you’ve cleared all your bonuses, you’ll also have seen what the various casinos have to offer.
 That’ll help you decide where you want to deposit, ultimately.
 And fortunately, many no deposit casinos also have generous first deposit bonuses when the time comes.
 These take more effort to clear, but with dollar maximums in the hundreds or even low thousands, they work out to be a more significant amount of money.

 Many but not all online casinos offer no deposit signup bonuses.
 In the US legal markets at this time, this usually comes in the form of cash.
-Those markets include New Jersey, Pennsylvania, West Virginia and Delaware, with Michigan to join the club shortly.
+Those markets include New Jersey, Pennsylvania, West Virginia and Delaware, with Michigan just joining the club.